Kadaisi Vivasayi: Plot

-Mayandi is an eighty-year-old farmer living a frugal lifestyle in a village near Usilampatti.
+Mayandi is an 80-year-old farmer living a frugal lifestyle in a village near Usilampatti.
 He talks very little and displays very little emotion.
 As there are no farmers in the village, the village tasks him with providing the symbolic first grain for the village temple's annual ceremony.
 The village's other farmers have sold their lands to financiers for future developmental projects.
 Mayandi plants a new batch of paddy in his field, and one day he finds a peacock and two peahens dead in his cropland.
 He considers them vehicles of his favourite god, Murugan and buries them in his field.
 A fellow villager sees him burying the birds.
 Soon, the police arrest Mayandi for killing a peacock, India's national bird.

 It reveals that some years before, someone killed peafowl in the village, and the villagers heckled the investigating police, and there were no witnesses.
 The police want to avenge their humiliation.
 They find a witness and file a case against Mayandi, who take him into judicial remand.
 He is then brought to court and states the facts to the magistrate.
-Mayandi explains that the witness only saw him bury the birds, not the act of killing them.
-She reprimands the police for filing a false case and orders them to submit a revised report.
-However, since the police filed a First Information Report(FIR) and filing a new FIR takes time, the judge orders Mayandi to spend 15 days in jail.
-Mayandi mentions his newly-planted crop that needs regular watering.
+On questioning by magistrate, the eyewitness reveals that he saw him bury the birds and not killing them.
+She reprimands the police for filing a false case and orders them to submit a mistake of fact (MF) report.
+However, since the police filed a First Information Report(FIR) and filing a MF takes time, the judge orders Mayandi to spend 15 days in jail.
+Mayandi mentions his newly planted crop that needs regular watering.
 The magistrate ordered the police constable to water the crop.